 Counting feces and urine “events” for all 36 animals in the herd would be difficult, so the scientists designed their research so that they could get a statistically valid sample from only 8 cows.
 Then they watched these 8 cows day and night while they were on pasture, in the feed area, in the milking parlor or walking between these areas.
 During this time “events” were marked with color coded flags and then later mapped.
 Scientists were so thorough in their work that they used a Topcon Total Station Laser Transit System to map the location of the event and its size.
 Here’s the map that resulted from their work:

-So what can we do with this information?
-Well, as the scientists concluded, during hot weather you’ll get more even nutrient distribution if you move your water source more often.
+As the scientists concluded, during hot weather you’ll get more even nutrient distribution if you move your water source more often.
 This leaves a challenge for folks with pastures that include streams and permanent water sources.
 Some folks have solved this problem by placing supplement blocks far away from the water.
 Cows get their drinks and then head back to where they can graze and get goodies.
-We’ll talk more about that in upcoming issues.

 Our researchers also found that, on average, 84.7% of manure events and 84.1% of urination events occurred in pasture, 9.1% of poops and 12.3% of pees happened in the feeding areas, and only 3.1% of number 1s and 2.1% of number 2s occurred in the miking parlor and parlor areas.
 This helps dairy operators to plan for reduced manure storage and labor to clean it up, so that they can reduce costs of production.

 You can train them to go in pasture.
 Make them all stand up then wait 3-5 minutes then drive in.